wahprima/IDNOG-API/basin.md

 # Basin - `basin`

-Cekungan or from now on will be caled as `basin` is the standard form to be written in the API.
+Basin or commonly known as *Cekungan* in Indonesia, is to be written as `basin` in API format.

-A dictionary from `basin` metadata to API format are described as follow :
+`basin` metadata dictionary to API format are described as follow :

 SK Rev 4.2 | API
 ----------- | -----------